 - Optimize your Linkedin profile so that the interviews that you actually care for are going to reach out to you.

 - Be rigorous with your follow up and making sure that everybody that you talk to does not forget who you are.
-There are many candidates that get left behind and fall through the cracks just because of a bad follow up.
+Just because of a bad follow up, there are many candidates that get left behind and fall through the crack.
 It’s up to you to follow up and respond to the people that are interviewing you so that you can go out there and get more interviews.